andreamarchetti03/LCP_Project/README.md

 These codes are  for the different series

-The Timedeppar fold for R code which includes:
+The Timedeppar fold for R code includes:
 - Data fold with datasets;
 - 'Main' code to perform inference and save the chains;
 - 'Variables' code to import the data of the initial spectrum;